rekha-balan/azure-docs-test2-pr.nl-NL/articles/hdinsight/hdinsight-hadoop-solr-install-linux.md

 ---
-title: Use Script Action to install Solr on Linux-based HDInsight | Microsoft Docs
+title: Use Script Action to install Solr on Linux-based HDInsight - Azure
 description: Learn how to install Solr on Linux-based HDInsight Hadoop clusters using Script Actions.
 services: hdinsight
-documentationcenter: ''
-author: Blackmist
+author: jasonwhowell
-manager: jhubbard
-editor: cgronlun
-tags: azure-portal
-ms.assetid: cc93ed5c-a358-456a-91a4-f179185c0e98
+ms.reviewer: jasonh
 ms.service: hdinsight
 ms.custom: hdinsightactive
-ms.workload: big-data
-ms.tgt_pltfrm: na
-ms.devlang: na
-ms.topic: article
+ms.topic: conceptual
-ms.date: 04/14/2017
+ms.date: 05/16/2018
-ms.author: larryfr
+ms.author: jasonh
-ms.openlocfilehash: bc679bc3e75a1f3be86cbb66c8298d94de5b6ab4
+ms.openlocfilehash: 205983344be8ae5bbe566a208ceb862b2e93cb8d
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44661903"
+ms.locfileid: "44800129"
 ---
 # <a name="install-and-use-solr-on-hdinsight-hadoop-clusters"></a>Install and use Solr on HDInsight Hadoop clusters

 Learn how to install Solr on Azure HDInsight by using Script Action.
 Solr is a powerful search platform and provides enterprise-level search capabilities on data managed by Hadoop.

 > [!IMPORTANT]
     > The steps in this document require an HDInsight cluster that uses Linux.
 Linux is the only operating system used on HDInsight version 3.4 or greater.
-For more information, see [HDInsight component versioning](hdinsight-component-versioning.md#hdi-version-33-nearing-deprecation-date).
+For more information, see [HDInsight retirement on Windows](hdinsight-component-versioning.md#hdinsight-windows-retirement).

 > [!IMPORTANT]
-> The sample script used in this document creates a Solr cluster with a specific configuration.
+> The sample script used in this document installs Solr 4.9 with a specific configuration.
 If you want to configure the Solr cluster with different collections, shards, schemas, replicas, etc., you must modify the script and Solr binaries.

 ## <a name="whatis"></a>What is Solr